-- (1) Treatment restraints for the protection of the participant during treatment and diagnostic procedures. - (2) Supportive restraints for positioning the participant and to prevent the participant from falling out of a chair or from a treatment table or bed. - (c) Acceptable forms of restraints shall include only cloth vests, soft ties, soft cloth mittens, seat belts and trays with spring release devices.
-Soft ties mean soft cloth which does not cause skin abrasion and which does not restrict blood circulation. - (d) Restraints shall not be used as punishment or as a substitute for medical and nursing care. - (e) No restraints with locking devices shall be used or available for use. - (f) Restraints shall be applied in a manner so that they can be speedily removed in case of fire or other emergency. - (g) Various types of adult chairs referred to as geriatric chairs are not defined as a restraint if the type of closing mechanism of the chair and the physical and mental capability of the specific participant allow for easy removal.

-Relevance: This program authority permits the use of soft restraints in the CBAS setting under limited conditions for the purpose of protecting the participant's health and safety.
-However, CMS directed the State to ensure that CBAS centers using restraints meet not only the state requirements but also the federal HCB Settings requirements under 42 Code of Federal Regulations (CFR) 441.301(c)(4)(iii) and the person-centered service planning and plan requirements
+(1) Treatment restraints for the protection of the participant At the direction of CMS, CDA during treatment and diagnostic procedures.
+(2) Supportive restraints for positioning the participant and to distributed two All prevent the participant from falling out of a chair or from a Center Letters treatment table or bed.
+(ACLs) that gave (c) Acceptable forms of restraints shall include only cloth policy directives to vests, soft ties, soft cloth mittens, seat belts and trays with all CBAS providers spring release devices.
+Soft ties mean soft cloth which does to be in compliance not cause skin abrasion and which does not restrict blood with state and circulation. federal (d) Restraints shall not be used as punishment or as a requirements when substitute for medical and nursing care. using soft restraints • and secured (e) No restraints with locking devices shall be used or perimeters and/or available for use. delayed egress (f) Restraints shall be applied in a manner so that they can devices: be speedily removed in case of fire or other emergency. (g) Various types of adult chairs referred to as geriatric chairs ACL #17-03 are not defined as a restraint if the type of closing "Use of Soft mechanism of the chair and the physical and mental Restraints", capability of the specific participant allow for easy removal. distributed March 9, 2017.
+Relevance : This program authority permits the use of soft 2011. restraints in the CBAS setting under limited conditions for the ACL #17-04 "Use of purpose of protecting the participant's health and safety.
+Secured Perimeter However, CMS directed the State to ensure that CBAS Fences and Egress centers using restraints meet not only the state requirements Control Devices in but also the federal HCB Settings requirements under 42 Code of Federal Regulations (CFR) 441.301(c)(4)(iii) and the ADHC/CBAS Centers" distributed person-centered service planning and plan requirements March 10, 2017.